Programer907/Programer907/README.md

 Hello my name is Justin.
 Im 18 and ive been learning python on and off for about 5 years now.
-My goal is to learn python and c/c++ as well as HTML.
-I hope to monitize my programing skills once I have devloped them.
+My goal is to become a fullstack developer by utilizing python, sql, html/css as well as Javascript/typescript.
+My plan is to learn python and sql enough to get me a job.
+Once I have done that will start leaning front end development.